dsaprajoth/entain_task_prajoth/README.md

 10. [Scalability, Code Coverage & more](#scalability)

 # Project Brief & Requirements
-Entain project that displays a list of next 5 races to the user
+Entain project that displays a list of next 5 races to the user always with no race being older than a minute from the advertised start date.

 # Description
 <p>